-Students can include a special concentration on addictions treatment in the context of families by adding two Professional Mental Health and Addiction Counseling (PMHC-A) courses to their plans of study (CPSY 545, and 546 or 547).
+Students can include a special concentration on addictions treatment in the context of families by adding two Professional Mental Health and Addiction Counseling (PMHC-A) courses to their plans of study (MHCA 545, and MHCA 546 or MHCA 547).
 As the Department of Counseling Psychology houses the PMHC-A program, this concentration allows for collaboration across programs.

 Additionally, since addictions treatment is in great demand across the country, an opportunity to be trained in this area strengthens the practice focus of our students and increases their marketability in the highly competitive field of mental health practitioners.